pharos-labs/dmx-record-file-format/sphinx-src/index.rst

     │ └── 3
     └── metadata

 The body contains a directory called "recording" which contains a file for each universe.
-The files are numbered sequentially starting from 0, and contain the universe data as described below.
+The files have numbers for titles, where the number corresponds to universe number as described below.

 The body also contains a metadata file, which is JSON-encoded data about the recording.